equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Oganesyan, E.N., Kapantsyan, E.E., Nabivanets, B.I., Babayan, G.G., 1982.
 Nitrato-complexes of tellurium(IV) in solution.
 Russian Journal of Inorganic Chemistry 27, 1124–125.

-Panson, A.J., 1963.
+<a  href="//doi.org/10.1021/j100804a049" target="_blank" rel="noopener">Panson, A.J., 1963.
 Polarography of the ditelluride ion.
-Journal of Physical Chemistry 67, 2177–2180. doi:10.1021/j100804a049
+Journal of Physical Chemistry 67, 2177–2180</a>.

-Panson, A.J., 1964.
+<a  href="//doi.org/10.1021/j100789a008" target="_blank" rel="noopener">Panson, A.J., 1964.
 A study of the telluride ion system.
-Journal of Physical Chemistry 68, 1721–1724. doi:10.1021/j100789a008
+Journal of Physical Chemistry 68, 1721–1724</a>.

 Ripan, R., Marc, M., 1966.
-Determination of the instability constants of hexachloro- and hexabromo- tellurides.
-Revue Roumaine de Chimie 11, 1063–1067. [in French] (Détermination de la constante d’instabilité des acides hexachloro- et hexabromotelluriques)
+Détermination de la constante d’instabilité des acides hexachloro- et hexabromotelluriques [Determination of the instability constants of hexachloro- and hexabromo- tellurides].
+Revue Roumaine de Chimie 11, 1063–1067 [in French].

-Rosenheim, A., Jander, G., 1918.
-On telluric acid and its alkali salts in their colloidal state.
-Kolloid-Zeitschrift 22, 23–44. [in German] (Ueber die Tellursäure und ihre Alkalisalze in ihrem Verhaiten als Halbkolloide)
+Rosenheim, A., Jander, G., 1918. Über die Tellursäure und ihre Alkalisalze in ihrem Verhaiten als Halbkolloide [On telluric acid and its alkali salts in their colloidal state].
+Kolloid-Zeitschrift 22, 23–44 [in German].

-Schuhmann, R., 1925.
+<a  href="//doi.org/10.1021/ja01679a011" target="_blank" rel="noopener">Schuhmann, R., 1925.
 The free energy and heat content of tellurium dioxide and of amorphous and metallic tellurium.
 The reduction potential of tellurium.
-Journal of the American Chemical Society 47, 356–363. doi:10.1021/ja01679a011
+Journal of the American Chemical Society 47, 356–363</a>.

 Shitareva, G.G., Nazarenko, V.A., 1967.
 Bromo-complexes of tellurium(IV).
 Russian Journal of Inorganic Chemistry 12, 527–530.

 Shitareva, G.G., Nazarenko, V.A., 1968.
 Stability constants of the chloro-complexes of tellurium.
 Russian Journal of Inorganic Chemistry 13, 941–943.

-Siebert, H., 1959.
-Ultrared spectra of telluric acid, tellurate and antimoniate.
-Zeitschrift für anorganische Chemie 301, 161–170. [in German] (Ultrarotspektren von Tellursäuren, Telluraten und Antimonaten). doi:10.1002/zaac.19593010305
+<a  href="//doi.org/10.1002/zaac.19593010305" target="_blank" rel="noopener">Siebert, H., 1959.
+Ultrarotspektren von Tellursäuren, Telluraten und Antimonaten [Ultrared spectra of telluric acid, tellurate and antimoniate].
+Zeitschrift für anorganische Chemie 301, 161–170 [in German].</a>.

 Sillén, L.G., Martell, A.E., 1971.
 ‘Stability Constants of Metal-ion Complexes SP25, Supplement No 1 to Special Publication No 25’ (The Chemical Society: London)